PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 Y
 ~
 - “Modified-Y”  was not included in the predefined handshapes.
-Although this handshape occurs in The Canadian Dictionary of ASL, there are only three entries of signs that use it and there is no consistency between the depictions of the handshape.
+Although this handshape occurs in *The Canadian Dictionary of ASL*, there are only three entries of signs that use it and there is no consistency between the depictions of the handshape.

 1
 ~